Be in the Know.

 A technique of antiquing that makes small holes in the wood mimicking those found in nature made by worms.
 This adds natural appeal, and is a useful accent in disguising normal wear of furniture.

 Minimum purchase required.
-Promo lengths over 24 months available in store only.
+Finance offers over 24 months available in store only.

 Don't have a Furniture Row® Credit Card?
 No Problem.
 Apply in just minutes.